Nature and Youth Sweden: Activities

 In several locations, youths also run Minifältis-operations.
 The operations are led by a group of organization members.
 The members start a club for children aged 6–12 and organize activities for them.

 The magazine Fältbiologen

 Nature and Youth Sweden's magazine, Fältbiologen, focuses on topics regarding nature, research, and environmental issues, and has published several important texts on topics such as forestry preservation.
-Fältbiologen is published with 3-4 issues a year.
-All members of Nature and Youth Sweden receive an issue; schools and other interested parties are also able to subscribe to the magazine, and it is available at almost every library throughout Sweden.
+Fältbiologen is published with 2-3 issues a year.
+All members of Nature and Youth Sweden receive an issue; schools and other interested parties are also able to subscribe to the magazine, and it is available at libraries throughout Sweden.
 The magazine is produced by a non-profit editorial group.